openSUSE/news-o-o/_posts/2023-04-27-leap-micro-54-leap-155-enters-rc.md

 `reboot # Enjoy`

-This article is a continuation of our previous practical hands-on [article](https://news.opensuse.org/2023/03/28/leapmicro-54-beta-hands-on/) focusing on ad-free browsing at home with [pi-hole](https://github.com/pi-hole/pi-hole).
+This article is a continuation of our previous practical hands-on [article](https://news.opensuse.org/2023/03/28/leapmicro-54-beta-hands-on/), which focuses on ad-free browsing at home with [pi-hole](https://github.com/pi-hole/pi-hole).

-In this article, we'll leverage our existing Pi-hole from the previous article and setup up a home instance of a [Next Cloud AIO](https://github.com/nextcloud/all-in-one).
+In this article, we'll leverage our existing Pi-hole from the previous article and setup up a home instance of a [Nextcloud AIO](https://github.com/nextcloud/all-in-one).
 Such a solution is appealing especially to users valuing their privacy or just like me looking to bridge Apple and Android devices.

 This tutorial should take less than 15 minutes, on top of instructions the from previous hands-on.